-How segmentation-as-a-service will underpin the patient-specific treatment revolution
+How Segmentation-as-a-Service will underpin the patient-specific treatment revolution

-The drive towards patient-specific treatment is accelerating as technological and medical advances open up the opportunity to deliver affordable, tailor-made care.
+The drive towards patient-specific treatment is accelerating as technological and medical advances open up the opportunity to deliver affordable, personalized care.
 This will take into account genomics and the individual’s biological, physiological and anatomical characteristics, and will include patient-specific implants.

 But to bring patient-specific implants and associated surgical cutting guides into mainstream medicine, medtech companies will have to massively scale up the production of 3D electronic files (that can be viewed or printed), which requires a new approach to data segmentation.

 The current segmentation process requires a hefty time and money investment involving expensive software plus many hours of a highly skilled medical professional’s time to manually create 3D electronic printable files.
 This is not only a poor use of resources, it also limits the number of 3D models that a hospital or other healthcare provider can access for pre-operative planning or for the production of patient-specific implants and cutting guides.

 This is one of the reasons that just 1% of operations involving implants use patient-specific ones, and these are normally reserved for the most complex cases.
 But every patient that needs an implant deserves one that is tailor-made for them.
 The challenge is producing them rapidly and at an affordable price.

 To do that, medtech companies need a way of rapidly and cost-effectively segmenting 2D DICOM data sets to create 3D electronic printable files.
 The solution is automated segmentation.